inextro/deep-learning/term-project/README.md

 This script accepts various arguments to customize the evaluation process.
 Below is a detailed explanation of each argument, its purpose, and usage example.

 '-m' or '--model_name' (**Required**)
-- **Description**: Specifies the name of the pre-trained language model to evaluate.
+- **Description**: Specifies the name of the pre-trained model to evaluate.
 - **Options**: 'bert', 'dbert', 'roberta'

 '-d' or '--data_name' (**Required**)